-Since Storytelling doesn’t follow the standard “marketing” model, it doesn’t get filtered or treated with the same sort of care or criticality, so it can be misused to effectively bypass a consumer’s firewalls.
-Faking a personality to appeal to a social demographic is a lie and a betrayal, but social media is, unfortunately, a supremely effective tool for that kind of manipulation.
+Since Storytelling doesn’t follow the standard “marketing” model, it doesn’t get filtered or treated with the same sort of care or criticality.
+So, it can be misused to bypass a consumer’s firewalls effectively.
+Faking a personality to appeal to a social demographic is a lie and a betrayal.
+Unfortunately, social media is a supremely effective tool for that kind of manipulation.

 Responsible Digital Marketing in Good Faith

-Storytelling and Authenticity are two relatively recent digital marketing concepts, but as any good digital marketing agency will tell you, they follow the same rules as every other tool.
+Storytelling and Authenticity are two relatively recent digital marketing concepts.
+As any good digital marketing agency will tell you, they follow the same rules as every other tool.
 Marketing isn’t about lying.
-It’s not about fibbing, or misrepresentation.
-No short-term boost in unwarranted traffic is going to spell long-term success for any business.
+It’s not about fibbing or misrepresentation.
+No short-term boost in unwarranted traffic will spell long-term success for any business.

 Marketing is about getting the word out, but that word has to be genuine.
-Storytelling is one more way for a consumer to connect with or experience a brand, but that experience should be real.
+Storytelling is another way for a consumer to connect with or experience a brand.
+That experience should be real.
 Authentic.
 Responsible digital marketing is about sharing and communicating, not deceiving.
 As with any other digital marketing practice, honesty and genuity are core to responsible conduct and good governance.